senchalabs/connect/docs/session.md

 ### Options

     store        Custom Store subclass
-    fingerprint  Function passed sid and the request which computes a fingerprint of the user.
+    fingerprint  Function passed the request which computes a fingerprint of the user.
-                 Defaults to remoteAddress and User-Agent strings.
+                 Defaults to an md5 hash of the session.id, remoteAddress and User-Agent strings.

 ### Store

 Abstract store which can be subclassed.
 To comply with `Store` you should define:

-    #fetch(req, callback)       Fetch session for the given request
+    #get(hash, callback)         Fetch session data via the session fingerprint and callback(err, data)
-    #commit(req, callback)      Commit the session for the given request
+    #set(hash, data, callback)   Commit the session for the fingerprint and callback(err)
+    #destroy(hash, callback)     Destroy the session associated with the fingerprint and callback(err, destroyedBoolean)

+Your store may also want to comply with the default MemoryStore, by providing:

     #clear(callback)            Clear all sessions
-    #destroy(req, callback)     Destroy session for the given request
-    #length(callback)           Fetches the total number of sessions
+    #length(callback)           Fetches the total number of sessions and callback(err, len)

-Complimentary methods:
+Complimentary methods defined by Store:

-    #regenerate(req, callback)  Destroys the session, and creates a new one
+    #regenerate(req, callback)  Destroys the session, creates a new one, and callback(err)
-    #createSession()            Returns a new Session instance with generated id

 ### MemoryStore

 Stores session data in memory, options are as follows:

-    key             Cookie key used to store session ids.
-Defaults to "connect.sid" reapInterval    Interval in milliseconds used to reap stale sessions.
+    reapInterval    Interval in milliseconds used to reap stale sessions.
 Defaults to 10 minutes maxAage         Maximum session age in milliseconds.
 Defaults to 4 hours cookie          Session cookie options.
 Defaults to { path: '/', httpOnly: true }

 ### Session

-Your store interacts with instances of `Session`, however when committing / fetching sessions you may have to convert an intermediate representation back to a `Session`.
+Your store interacts with instances of `Session`.
 The following methods are available:

     #touch()                 Updates the lastAccess property
+    #destroy(callback)       Destroy this session and callback(err, destroyedBoolean)
+    #regenerate(callback)    Destroy this session, creates a new one and callback(err)

 ### See Also